Working Group 2: Skills Gap in the Aerospace Sector

 - What are the key challenges stakeholders need to overcome?

-Working Group 1: STEM Education
+Working Group 1: STEM Education In Europe

 This White Paper gives a concise summary of the main issues, transverse across European countries, focussing on early inspiration, retention of young women, the contribution and influence of peers/family, the perception of women in STEM careers, and the importance of European coordination.